klimatas/klimatas-core/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `trttiumd` for your own use.
+You can ignore this section if you are building `ktsd` for your own use.

-trttiumd/trttium-cli binaries are not included in the trttium-Qt.app bundle.
+ktsd/kts-cli binaries are not included in the kts-Qt.app bundle.

-If you are building `trttiumd` or `trttium-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `ktsd` or `kts-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: